Skip to product information

 The weakest point in adjustable end links is usually the rod end (or "Heim joint") at the ends.
 Rod ends allow for a good range of motion and they look like awesome race car parts, but they wear over time.
 The speed at which they wear depends on the quality of the bearing and the environment in which you live.
 Some inexpensive ones have a lifespan of 6 months.
 There's a reason you'll never see rod ends on production cars.

 These end links are custom-made for us and feature a strong and durable ball joint at each end.
 No worries about wear over time!
 The end link can be adjusted turnbuckle style, without disconnecting either end.
-Minimum length is approximately 3.125" center to center.
+The adjustment range is from 81mm-97mm (3.2" to 3.8").

 Sold in pairs, which will cover one sway bar.
 Two pairs are recommended for a complete car.
 You can use one adjustable and one stock end link per sway bar, but that can make it difficult to reach the additional holes on adjustable sway bars (such as the FM bars).
 These work well with any sway bar that can use the stock end links, including stock sway bars.
 Fits either front or rear of the NB, the front or rear of the NC, or the front of the ND chassis.